 Whether they choose to assign a score out of ten, provide a list of positives and negatives, or give their final opinion in the form of interpretive dance, once thing you can be sure of is that integrity and honesty exist in all of our content.
 We’ll always objectively cover the highs and lows of any video game within a review and aim to do so in an impartial manner: we won’t be persuaded to take a particular line and take pride in every piece of content we produce.

 We only review games which are available in full to the general public; doing it any other way just wouldn’t be fair and there’s always the possibility that a title could change significantly prior to its release.
 We don’t review games which haven’t yet been released; are in Early Access, alpha or beta phases; or are episodic in nature, where the entire season isn’t yet available.
-If we write about them, such articles will be classified as previews and can be found in our dedicated section.
+If we write about them, such articles will be classified as previews.

 In addition, we won’t change a review after publication.
 But if we believe a title has changed significantly over time or if it has received a number of updates, we may choose to re-review it at a later date and will link to the previous article for clarity and transparency in such cases.